auth0/auth0-PHP/README.md

 ## Troubleshoot

-### I am getting `curl error 60: SSL certificate proble: self signed certificate in certificate chain` on Windows
+> I am getting `curl error 60: SSL certificate problem: self signed certificate in certificate chain` on Windows

 This is a common issue with latest PHP versions under windows (related to a incompatibility between windows and openssl CAs database).